-Spring time is the time to begin thinking about your garden.
+Spring is the time to begin thinking seriously about your garden.
 Learn some tips and solutions for many gardening problems.

 PREPARE YOUR SOIL